Inside Anmer Hall: William and Kate’s ‘Countryside bolthole’

-Anmer Hall reportedly has ten bedrooms, and boasts both a swimming pool and private tennis court, was given to the Duke and Duchess by the Queen.
-It was originally intended as a country property for the couple, but following the birth of Princess Charlotte in 2015 they took up full-time residence in Norfolk, as William focused on his family and flying career with East Anglian Air Ambulance.
+Anmer Hall reportedly has ten bedrooms, and boasts both a swimming pool and private tennis court.
+Following the birth of Princess Charlotte in 2015 the couple took up full-time residence in Norfolk, as William focused on his family and flying career with East Anglian Air Ambulance.

-The plan was part of a “comprehensive overhaul” of the grounds at Anmer Hall, intended to improve privacy for William, Kate, George, Charlotte and now Louis.
+The plan was part of a “comprehensive overhaul” of the grounds at Anmer Hall, intended to improve privacy for William, Kate, George, Charlotte and Louis.
 They are also said to have a new “glazed garden room” and a new kitchen, where the couple reportedly spend a lot of time socialising.
 The Queen “couldn’t get her head around” this habit when she first visited them at Anmer Hall, one insider told the Daily Express: “In her mind, that is where all the kitchen staff work.”

 Refurbishment for the vast house, described by the Daily Mail as a “secluded fortress”, was largely paid for by the royal family from private funds and is reported to have cost £1.5m.
-The decor has been brought into line with the royal couple’s taste, and involved an extensive tree-planting programme to afford the Duke and Duchess greater privacy, according to Hello.
+The decor has been brought into line with the royal couple’s tastes, and involved an extensive tree-planting programme to afford the Duke and Duchess greater privacy, according to Hello!.

 The property was also given a new orange roof, visible in the picture below.

 The Duke and Duchess have also completed a £4.5m refurbishment of their residence in Kensington Palace, Apartment 1A, which was formerly the home of Princess Margaret.